TomasVotruba/tomasvotruba.com/source/_posts/2019/2019-02-25-5-tips-to-effective-work-with-github-repository.md

 ## 4. Refine your Github

-[sindresorhus/refined-github](https://github.com/sindresorhus/refined-github) is like a smart sexy secretary that gives you tips you ever wanted to know.
+[sindresorhus/refined-github](https://github.com/sindresorhus/refined-github) is like a smart secretary that gives you tips you ever wanted to know.

 <br>